TOPSTEP ARTICLE · RULES

 1. Contract cap (this article): hard ceiling on open exposure.

-2. Daily Loss Limit: $1K / $2K / $3K, resets 5 PM CT, auto-liquidates at the line.
-Not a rule violation, but locks the account for the rest of the session.
+2. Daily Loss Limit: an optional add-on picked at checkout, when you buy the Combine or when you activate or reactivate an XFA, $1K / $2K / $3K, resets 5 PM CT, auto-liquidates at the line.
+Not a rule violation, it puts the account in a temporary violation for the rest of the session.
+In the Live Funded Account it is automatic and mandatory.

 The three rules interact at the position level.
 A trader at 5 minis on the $50K hits the trailing MLL faster than a trader at 1 mini, because the per-point exposure is 5x.
 A trader at the cap also moves through the daily DLL faster on a losing day.
 Sizing inside the cap is the lever that lets you stretch the drawdown rules across more trading days.
 For the full drawdown explainer and payout rules see those articles.